-What's even scarier is that many people may not even be aware that their sleep habits are contributing to their declining health, making it ever more important for you, as the bed-partner, to bring it to their attention and discuss with them about seeking treatment.
+What's even scarier is that many people may not even be aware that their sleep habits are contributing to their declining health, making it even more important for you, as the bed-partner, to bring it to their attention and discuss it with them about seeking treatment.

 Tips for Talking to your Partner about Sleep Apnea

 At The Alaska Sleep Clinic, we get thousands of patients every year walking through our doors seeking treatment for sleep disorders.
 Many of these patients would never have sought therapy for their disorder if it weren't for their partner's insistence.

 A number of these same patients grumbled and complained as they weren't convinced their snoring was any real concern, but after having their sleep study and receiving treatment, these same folks began to see a world of difference in their everyday alertness, health, and overall happiness.

 Some people just need a nudge in the right direction by the right person.
 Unfortunately, the right person may not always be sure of the best way to approach their partner.